samisnotinsane/arq-teleop-robot/README.md

 If the serial port is not enabed then to initialise serial port on linux run in terminal: sudo usermod -a -G dialout burarara sudo chmod a+rw /dev/ttyUSB0
+If rosrun does not work then try: source ~/catkin_ws/devel/setup.bash